voxel51/fiftyone/e2e-pw/README.md

 -   Copy `.env.dev.template` into `.env.dev` and fill in the values.
 -   Run `yarn` to install dependencies.
 Make sure you're using node 18.x.
     `nvm install 18 && nvm use 18`.
--   Run tests directly from VSCode or from the command line with `yarn e2e`.
+-   Run tests directly from VSCode or from the command line with `yarn e2e`, or start the UI mode using `yarn e2e:ui` command.
+If you're using a local dev build, read the following section.

 ### To use the local dev server of the app